syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Column.md

 ## Overlapped Placement

 By default, all the column series which have the same x and y axes are placed side by side in a chart.
-If you want to place the series one over the other (overlapped), set the [EnableSideBySideSeriesPlacement]( https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_EnableSideBySideSeriesPlacement) property of SfCartesianChart to false and configure the Width property to differentiate the series.
+To place the series one over the other (overlapped), set the [EnableSideBySideSeriesPlacement]( https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_EnableSideBySideSeriesPlacement) property of SfCartesianChart to false and configure the Width property to differentiate the series.
 The following code sample and screenshot illustrate the overlapped placement of column series.

 {% tabs %}